-This unit looks at health and wellbeing as a concept with varied and evolving This unit looks at health, wellbeing and illness as multidimensional, dynamic and subject to different interpretations and contexts.
-Students begin to explore health and wellbeing as a global concept and to take a broader approach to inquiry.
-As they consider the benefits of optimal health and wellbeing and its importance as an individual and a collective resource, their thinking extends to health as a universal right.
-Students look at the fundamental conditions required for health improvement, as stated by the World Health Organization (WHO).
-They use this knowledge as background to their analysis and evaluation of variations in the health status of Australians.
-Area of Study 2 focuses on health promotion and improvements in population health over time.
-Students look at various public health approaches and the interdependence of different models as they research health improvements and evaluate successful programs.
+In this unit, students look at health and wellbeing, disease and illness as being multidimensional, dynamic and subject to different interpretations and contexts.
+They explore health and wellbeing as a global concept and take a broader approach to inquiry.
+Students consider the benefits of optimal health and wellbeing and its importance as an individual and a collective resource.
+They extend this to health as a universal right, analysing and evaluating variations in the health status of Australians.

+Students focus on health promotion and improvements in population health over time.
+Through researching health improvements and evaluating successful programs, they explore various public health approaches and the interdependence of different models.
 While the emphasis is on the Australian health system, the progression of change in public health approaches should be seen within a global context.

 - 1. Understanding health and wellbeing - 2.
-Promoting health and wellbeing
+Promoting health in Australia